TelevisionNinja/TvNinja-Java-Library/README.md

 # TvNinja's Java Library
 Here is a little library for a wide variety of things.
-Multiple different solutions for the same problem are provided.
+Multiple different solutions for the same problem are also included.

 Subjects that this library covers:
 - files